jyarguelles23/lider-challenge/README.md

 This project needs this repositories to get the full version of the software.

 This project need this repository https://github.com/walmartdigital/products-db as the database container.

 This project need this repository https://github.com/jyarguelles23/lider-challenge-backend as the backend project.

 ## Build the container

 After you build the database image and the backend image

-build the docker image run the command   docker build -t lider-challenge-frontend .
+build the docker image run the command <strong> docker build -t lider-challenge-frontend . </strong>

 Running the docker image with the data base and the backend run -it 8080:8080 --network=host lider-challenge-springboot

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).